vlelee/javet-exchange/README.md

 # JaveTrading Platform
 ### Abnob Doss | Vicki Lee | Julie Rosenbaum

+## Description
+Create automated trading strategies that are informed by live market data.
+The strategies decide when to execute trades based on algorithmic analysis of the market data.
+The platform provides a trader the ability to deactivate and adjust an existing strategy, along with real-time performance statsof each strategy.

 ## To set environment variables for local machine
-In application.properties the variables look like this:
+In application.properties, the variables look like this:
 ```
 spring.datasource.url=jdbc:mysql://${DBHOST}/${DBNAME}
 spring.datasource.username=${USERNAME}